Go to Reviews.org US Edition

 Most popular iPhone 13 Pro plans

 iPhone 13 vs iPhone 13 Pro: Camera

-Both the iPhone 13 and 13 Pro’s camera systems have had a massive upgrade this year, with a particular focus on video.
+Both the iPhone 13 and 13 Pro’s camera systems represent a massive upgrade over their iPhone 12 counterparts, particularly when it comes on video.

 The base iPhone 13’s camera block has been redesigned, with Apple opting for a diagonal array.
 Both the 12MP wide lens and 12MP ultrawide lens have been upgraded with new sensors, capable of gathering 47% more light for less noisy, brighter shots.
-It also introduces Cinematic mode, which brings film-level video to your fingertips.
+The iPhone 13 also introduces Cinematic mode, which brings film-level video to your fingertips.
 It’s kind of like Portrait mode for video.

 As for the iPhone 13 Pro, the wide lens features a larger sensor for faster shutter speeds and noise reduction, capable of producing more detailed photos.
 The ultrawide lens, too, features a wider aperture and new autofocus system, which Apple says brings a 92% improvement for low-light shots.
 It’s also capable of macro photography for the first time ever on an iPhone.
 Additionally, the 13 Pro rocks a 77mm telephoto lens for improved portraits and video.
 There’s new photographic styles with AI-enhanced filters, ProRes advanced video codec, and of course, the same new Cinematic mode as the base iPhone 13.

 For this bout, the clear winner is the Pro.

 iPhone 13 vs iPhone 13 Pro: Design